 The NGK SPARK PLUG Group works to prevent corruption, stating in our corporate code of conduct “we shall promote fair, transparent, free competition and sound trade.
 We shall also ensure that our relationships and contacts with government agencies and political bodies are of a sound and proper nature.”

-Our overseas group companies are also taking action to prevent corruption, and conduct education for employees along with surveys of local laws.
+Our overseas group companies are also taking action to prevent corruption, especially preventing bribery towards civil servants, and conduct education for employees along with surveys of local laws.

 Policies Regarding Taxes